samkyuseo/NLCDatabase/README.md

-# SCripts
+# NLCDatabase
-A search engine that allows you to look through all US television transcripts on a 30 day rolling basis.
+A database that searches for any television transcripts and related metadata given a keyword.
+Web Stack: MongoDB, Express, React.js, Node.js
+Commands:
+- "npm run dev" to run the react front end and node.js backend concurrently.
+- "npm start server" to just run the backend.